Ashutoshshav/bookRecommendationApp/readme.md

 - Backend: Node.js with Express.js
 - Database: MongoDB
-- Frontend: HTML with EJS
+- Frontend: HTML, Bootstrap with EJS
 - AI Integration: OpenAI's GPT-3

 ## How to Run